Week 3: RNAseq

 Perform a basic differential expression analysis and produce the following as well formatted figures:

-2. The results from a DAVID or ENRICHR analysis on the significant genes at your chosen padj threshold.
+3. The results from a DAVID or ENRICHR analysis on the significant genes at your chosen padj threshold.
+Comment in a notebook what results you find most interesting from this analysis.

 RNAseq Quality Control Plots

-1. Choose an appropriate normalization strategy (rlog or vst) and generate a normalized counts matrix for the experiment
+1. Choose an appropriate normalization strategy (rlog or vst) and generate a normalized counts matrix for the experiment.
+Refer to the DESeq2 vignette here for specific directions on how to do this,

 2. Perform PCA on this normalized counts matrix and overlay the sample information in a biplot of PC1 vs. PC2